How to Get Rid of Bloat Fast... And For Good

 Digestive enzymes help your body naturally reduce bloating

 Your body requires enzymes to fully digest the food you consume.
 Some people lack one or more digestive enzymes for a variety of reasons.
-Enzyme production also naturally declines as we age.
-Therefore, digestive enzyme supplements can be extremely helpful when it comes to bloating.
+Enzyme production also naturally declines as we age, so digestive enzyme supplements can be extremely helpful when it comes to bloating.

 Fiber packs a bunch in reducing your bloat

-If you’re backed up, eating often leads to bloating.
-Because there’s only so much food and waste your body can hold.
+If you’re backed up, eating often leads to bloating since there’s only so much food and waste your body can hold.
 This is why it’s important to get plenty of fiber in your diet.
 High fiber fruits and veggies include spinach, artichoke, broccoli, Brussels sprouts, green beans, onions, sweet potatoes, raspberries, and avocado.
-But, if you don't feel like eating much, a powder fiber supplement might be a better option for you.
+If you don't feel like eating much, a fiber supplement or a delicious collagen fiber snack bar might be better options for you.

-However, keep in mind that fiber works by drawing fluid into your digestive tract, which can also make you feel bloated.
+Keep in mind that fiber works by drawing fluid into your digestive tract, which can also make you feel bloated.
 So it’s important to go slow.
-Start with a half a dose and work your way up.
-And if it causes discomfort or further bloating, give it a rest.
+If the addition of fiber causes discomfort or further bloating, give it a rest.

 Magnesium to the rescue for your bloated belly!